pralinkhaira/Insta-Cypher/README.md

 This script is provided for educational and ethical purposes only.
 Misuse of this script for unauthorized access to Instagram accounts is illegal and unethical.
 By using this script, you agree that, I (Pralin Khaira) am not responsible for any illegal or unauthorized use.
 Use this tool responsibly and only on accounts for which you have explicit permission.

+## New Tool

+🚀 **Facing issues with this repository?** No worries!
+Try my latest and most updated tool for a seamless experience.
+🔧 **Check out:** [Insta Bruter](https://github.com/pralinkhaira/Instagram-Bruter) – Faster, better, and more powerful!

 ## Features

 - Brute force attack on Instagram accounts.